MistaTechE/School-Project-customize-HTML-UI/src/main/java/Evan/EvansREADME.md

 ------------------------------------------------------------------------------------------------------------------------
 4.

-file name:
+file name: mainscreen.html

-line number:
+line number: 53

-prompt:
+prompt: C.  Customize the HTML user interface for your customer’s application: include product names

-change:
+change: changed the name of the products section

 -----------------------------------------------------------------------------------------------------------------------